top of page

 2003 Kelsey composed the music and created a soundtrack for Hoodwink's theatre piece An adventure in time, commissioned by and perfromed at Poole Arts Centre

-Life on the Planet Surface was a collaborative performance project led by Kelsey and jazz drummer and composer Tom Bancroft exploring relationships between jazz musicians and dancers through free improvisation with humour, beauty and lots of rhythm.
-Performances happened at Chisenhale Dance Space, Glasgow jazz festival, ICA London, and Edinburgh Jazz Festival with a bold cast of performers including on different occasions Oren Marshall (tuba), John Telfer (sax), Rick taylor (trombone).
-Dancers included Kate Brown, Maria Palmieri, Caroline Pegg, and Martin Coles.
-Surprise guest appearances from the theatre world fwere made by Pete Courtie, Ursula Martinez, Mark Whitelaw and Christine Entwisle.
-Life on the Planet Surface also saw Kelsey create two solo pieces Theory of loose parts featuring live vocal and dance improvisation with four track tape recorder showcased at Chisenhale Dance Space and Dead Singer the latter also performed at London ICA.
+Life on the Planet Surface was a collaborative project co-created by Kelsey and jazz drummer and composer Tom Bancroft.
+The piece explored relationships between jazz musicians and dancers through free improvisation with humour, beauty, dressing up and lots of rhythm.
+Performances happened at Chisenhale Dance Space, Glasgow jazz festival, ICA London, and Edinburgh Jazz Festival.
+Kelsey's solo pieces Theory of loose parts featuring live vocal and dance improvisation with four track tape recorder and Dead Singer were performed at Chinsenhale Dance Space and London ICA.

-Since being in Cornwall Kelsey has combined motherhood with creativity.
-In 2011 she and her partner set designer Neil Robson created Dusk to Dark a contemporary musical theatre show telling the story of feuding neighbours whose hatred turns to love over the washing line.
-Performed outside over the dusk hour and seen through a velvet curtained proscenium arch framing the dramatic locations of Bosavern Community Farm, Botallack and Sennen Village Hall, Lands End. it was a piece of work dedicated to marrying the magic of theatrical illusion with the awe inspiring natural change of light from blue twilight to grey dusk and finally darkness.
+In 2011 Kelsey and her partner set designer Neil Robson created Dusk to Dark a contemporary musical theatre show telling the story of feuding Cornish neighbours whose hatred turns to love over the washing line.
+Performed outside over the dusk hour and seen through a velvet curtained proscenium arch framing the dramatic locations of Bosavern Community Farm, Botallack and Sennen Village Hall, Lands End. it was a piece of work dedicated to marrying the magic of theatrical illusion with the awe inspiring natural change of light from twilight to darkness.
 Kelsey composed new songs for Dusk to Dark which formed part of an ambient soundtrack chiming in with the live sounds of the night and the local wildlife.

-In the community of Penwith, near West Cornwall's Lands End, Kelsey is a regular performer at Penzance's Golowan and Montol Festivals, and Lafrowda Festival in St Just all of which draw revellers from across the country.
-She leads community choir Hearts of the Night and led Land and Sea rural singing groups from 2012-2021.
-Kelsey also dances and sings with anarchic appalaichian troupe Shindig Cloggers.
-Curator of the sellout Fruit Tree Songwriters' Nights at Penzance's Acorn Theatre, she has done much to stimulate new risk-taking songwriting in her community.
+In her West Cornwall Kelsey is a regular performer at Penzance's Golowan and Montol Festivals, and Lafrowda Festival in St Just all of which draw revellers from across the country.
+She leads community carol choir Hearts of the Night and offered weekly Land and Sea rural singing groups from 2012-2021.
+Kelsey also dances and sings with anarchic apalaichian troupe Shindig Cloggers.
+Curator of the sellout Fruit Tree Songwriters' Nights at Penzance's Acorn Theatre, she has done much to stimulate new risk-taking songwriting in Cornwall.

 bottom of page